 North Jersey Spine Group Alleviates Herniated Disc Symptoms

-When using a conservative approach to treating a herniated disc, symptoms should resolve within 3 to 6 weeks.
-The expert team at North Jersey Spine Group (NJSG) provides individualized attention from an award-winning spine team of board-certified neurosurgeons who are also spine surgeons, physiatrists, pain management, and physical therapists collaboratively treat each patient uniquely.
-With multiple office locations spanning across northern NJ, patients from Essex County to Sussex County including towns of Paramus, Garfield, and Sparta, NJ are encouraged to contact North Jersey Spine Group today.
+When using a conservative approach to treating a herniated disc, symptoms should resolve within three to six weeks.
+The expert team at North Jersey Spine Group (NJSG) provides individualized attention from an award-winning spine team of board-certified neurosurgeons who are also spine surgeons, physiatrists, pain management physicians, and physical therapists who collaboratively treat each patient uniquely.
+With multiple office locations spanning across Northern NJ, patients from Essex County to Sussex County including towns of Glen Ridge, Garfield, and Sparta, NJ are encouraged to contact North Jersey Spine Group today.

 A herniated disc is capable of resolving without surgery.
 Only 10% of patients with this condition require surgery.